Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 When you learn French, you’ll learn more about it.

-9. Access to fantastic world-class literature
+9. Access to a fantastic world-class literature

 The French-speaking world has been blessed with the birth of many well-known writers, and their influence extends far beyond France’s borders.